 Address: National Diving & Activity Centre, A48, Tidenham, Chepstow NP16 7LH

 So technically, wild camping is illegal in most parts of Wales (and England for that matter).

-But lots of people do it, aiming to set up camp later in the evening and leave without a trace in the deepest hours of the morning.
+But many people do it, aiming to set up camp later in the evening and leave without a trace in the deepest hours of the morning.

 Camping itself gives you a real rush as you’re deep in nature, away from it all, and the whole illegal aspect makes it even more thrill-seeking.

-But okay, if you really don’t fancy risking the fines or anything, then there are also a number of lesser known campsites throughout Wales that you can seek out.
-Here’s a great list from Wanderlust travel magazine.
+But okay, if you really don’t fancy risking the fines or anything, then there are also a number of lesser-known campsites throughout Wales that you can seek out.

 Found within Ebbw Vale, Gwent, this giant slide (or supertube) is the longest in the country at 120 metres.